My treasured mud pie recipe as seen on The Live Well Network.

-Cover with a piece of parchment paper and place in freezer in a balanced fashion as to prevent mess.
+Cover with a piece of parchment paper and place in freezer in a balanced fashion as to prevent a mess.
 Not that I know about melted ice cream messes in the freezer or anything.
-Leave in freezer overnight or for at least about 2-3 hours to firm.
+Leave in the freezer overnight or for at least about 2-3 hours to firm.

 Allow mud pie to sit out to soften for about 20-30 minutes before removing pan and cutting.

 Score into 16 pieces or if you want bigger friends score into 8 pieces.